 I know most of you must have heard or read about numerous benefits of fasting, such as weight loss for example.
-Since we have to stay home most of the time during this pandemic, perhaps most of us feel a little bit down, gained some weight, and might even feel less energetic.
-Well, maybe this can be the answer for you to attain a healthier and fit physique and mind.
+Since we have been staying home most of the time due to the pandemic for the past few years, perhaps most of us feel a little bit down, gained some weight, and might even feel less energetic.
+Well, maybe this can be the right momentum to bounce back to the right track and as the answer for you to attain a healthier and fit physique and mind.
 Furthermore, you can even get closer to your Muslim friends and showing some support by trying out and understanding what they have been doing every year during Ramadan!

-Here's the Ramadan Fasting 101 guide, all you need to know on Fasting with your Muslim Friends this Ramadan 2021:
+Here's the Ramadan Fasting 101 guide, all you need to know on Fasting with your Muslim Friends this Ramadan:

 Ramadan is the biggest celebration for Muslims.
 It is the holiest month where Muslims focus on spirituality, self-reflection, endure Sabr or patience, and self-improvement which anyone with different belief systems could also consider trying.
 Ramadan is celebrated as the ninth month of the lunar-based Islamic calendar.